Influential Psychology Experiments

 The Bobo doll experiment was a study conducted by Albert Bandura in 1961 to investigate the effects of observational learning on aggressive behavior in children.
 The study aimed to demonstrate how children learn and imitate aggressive behaviors through observation and modeling.

-In the experiment, children between the ages of three and six were divided into three groups: a control group, one group that observed a model being physically aggressive towards a Bobo doll, and one group that observed a model being verbally aggressive towards the doll.
-The children were then placed in a playroom with a Bobo doll and other toys, and their behavior was observed.
+In the experiment, children between the ages of three and six were divided into three groups: a control group, one group that observed a model being physically aggressive toward a Bobo doll, and one group that observed a model being verbally aggressive toward the doll.
+The children were then placed in a playroom with a Bobo doll and aggressive toys, and their behavior was observed.

-The results of the study showed that the children who observed the aggressive model were more likely to imitate the same behaviors than those who did not.
-Furthermore, the children who observed the verbally aggressive model were also more likely to use aggressive language towards the doll.
-The experiment demonstrated that children can learn new behaviors through observation and modeling, even if those behaviors are aggressive or violent.
+The results of the study showed that the children who observed the aggressive adults were more likely to imitate the same behaviors than those who did not.
+Furthermore, the children who observed the verbally aggressive model were also more likely to use aggressive language toward the doll.
+A landmark child development study, the Bobo doll experiment, demonstrated that children can learn new behaviors through observation and modeling, even if those behaviors are aggressive or violent.

 Universal Basic Income is the idea of giving everyone a fixed income regardless of whether they work.
 The idea is often considered a part of economics or government.
 Still, psychologists have questioned how people would behave in a society where they were not required to work.